SoftwareAG/c8y-docs/src/documents/guides/devices/smartbox-io.html.md

 ## <a name="interface"></a>Interface

-Connect SMARTbox Mini to the power supply 24VDC.
+Connect SMARTbox IO to the power supply 24VDC.
 The start-up of the unit will take 60 seconds:

 Wire your network: